DefGuard/docs/deployment-strategies/standalone-package-based-installation/README.md

 `openssl rand -base64 55 | tr -d "=+/" | tr -d '\n' | cut -c1-64`
 {% endhint %}

-As previously mentioned, in this tutorial we wil use server domain `my-server.defguard.net`.
+As previously mentioned, in this tutorial we will use server domain `my-server.defguard.net`.

 Example `/etc/defguard/core.conf`: